SylvainSenechal/Payments-Engine/README.md

 # Payments-Engine

-If a Dispute, Resolve or Chargeback points towards a transaction that is not a Deposit, it is ignored.
+Run with ```cargo run -- src/testSamples/providedExample.csv > accounts.csv```

+# Discussions

-We might need to use a crate that handles well decimal numbers to avoid rounding problems
+- We might need to use a crate that handles well decimal numbers to avoid rounding problems

-Handle better amount values that are larger than f64 bound
+- Disputes, Resolves and Chargebacks only deals with Deposits, maybe we could've done something for the withdraws ?

-Using very, very large amount like 10 at the power of 400, will return "inf" amount
+- Using very, very large amount like 10 at the power of 400, will return "inf" amount

-More tests to be performed on the float precisions, tests on the ouput format
+- More tests are needed around floating precisions, and on large files > 1GB